What to do if you have an occupational disease?

 After the first 14 days of leave, if you are entitled to an income replacement indemnity, you will receive the indemnity until the CNESST determines that you are able to do your job or to do a suitable job full time.

-You must have filled out a Worker’s Claim to be able to apply for the reimbursement of certain expenses, including medical and travel expenses.
+You must have filled out a Worker’s claim to be able to apply for the reimbursement of certain expenses, including medical and travel expenses.
 You may be reimbursed for these expenses even if you did not have to take leave from work.

 Once you know the date of your return to work, you must notify your employer and the CNESST as soon as possible.